P4lmiotta/Data-Structures/README.md

 A Graph can be oriented, not-oriented, cyclic or acyclic (further the differences between them!).

-Here is implemented IA search alghoritms like DFS, BFS, Iterative Deepining, Dijkstra and A* (further all of them!).
+Here are implemented IA search alghoritms like DFS, BFS, Iterative Deepining, Dijkstra and A* (further all of them!).